February 21, 2012, Christopher D. Carroll HamiltonianVSDiscrete

 ‘annual rate’ values and we want to divide the year into

-appropriate interest rate and discount factor on a per-period basis would be
+the appropriate interest rate and discount factor on a per-period basis

 and